Darkest Dungeon - Initial Impressions

 Gameplay

-The gameplay of Darkest Dungeon is a complex and a simple one at the same time.
-In terms of control, the game would make an easy transition to a touch screen interface.
+The gameplay of Darkest Dungeon is complex and simple at the same time.
+In terms of control, the game would make an easy transition to a touchscreen interface.
 Nothing requires a keyboard, while the use of it is certainly no issue.
 You can use the mouse to select the items, the warriors, and the dungeons you need, as well as have your warriors move throughout the dungeon itself.
 I would not be the least bit surprised if the game eventually gets ported to phones and tablets once it's complete.
 When that will happen, is anyone's guess, though.

 Darkest-2015-07-24-20-31-50-375.png